Creating a digital product business plan is essential when jumping into the world of digital products.

 ---|---|

-Niche | Think of it as your product’s own little corner in the market, filling a unique gap or need. |
+Niche | Think of it as your product’s own space in the market, filling a unique gap or need. |

 Target Audience | It’s all about who you’re creating for – their age, interests, and how they behave online. |